Heading to Maui and need a Maui itinerary?

 Next head to Mama’s Fish House (when they open) for lunch!

-I cannot stress how important it is that you dine at Mama’s Fish House.
+I cannot stress how highly I recommend that you dine at Mama’s Fish House.
+It’s another must on your Maui itinerary!

 It has become both my husband and my favorite restaurant EVER.